Penetration Testing, Frequently Asked Questions

 We are fully capable of testing network, system and application security with minimal information, should our clients desire to incur the additional expense and risk.
 There are however, real problems with that approach.
 It increases costs while decreasing effectiveness, and leaves the hackers with significant advantages.
 This is because legitimate security firms are ethically and legally constrained - we simply can't do some of the things that hackers would do, like attacking one of your corporate partners and then attacking you from the trusted system, or hacking one of your users social networking accounts to see if they use the same password for your application.
 By asking for complete information, we keep your costs down, ensure thorough coverage and eliminate the hacker advantage by devising legally acceptable tests that insure you are not at risk.
 The choice of methodology is yours, but we normally recommend this approach because it has the best return on investment for most of our clients.

-What makes High Bit Security better than your competition?
+What makes High Bit Security better at penetration testing than your competition?

 The goal of our business process and testing methodology is Return On Security Investment.
 We provide high quality information security services, guide our customers through the entire process, deliver deep and actionable results, and deliver reports that are easily understood by both management and technical staff.